United States Sports Betting (January 2022)

 Florida sports betting is not active, but the Seminole Tribe and Governor Ron DeSantis have updated the tribal gaming compact.
 The tribal compact was the thing keeping sports betting out of the state, so the hard part for legalization has been accomplished.

 The state legislature must pass a bill legalizing sports betting, which is expected to be finished during the 2021 legislative session.
 Florida has the potential to be one of the largest sports wagering states in America.

 Early projections have shown that FL will be able to rival Nevada.
 The population in FL, the large group of retirees, and the surging tourism industry will be three primary reasons why sports wagering will explode.

 Additionally, Florida has a multitude of professional sports teams across all four of the major sports leagues.
 The exact details of FL sports betting are still unknown, but the form of gambling is coming to the state soon.
-There will be online and retail betting allowed in the state.
+There will be online (Hard Rock Sportsbook) and retail betting allowed in the state.

 Wyoming sports betting is a market that many operators have attempted to secure market access to because of low tax rates.
 WY betting was legalized in April of 2021 after an extended legislative process.
 Lawmakers began discussing WY sports betting in 2020, but they were met with multiple failed attempts.

 In 2021, HB133 was passed, which brought sports betting to the state.
 The bill was signed by the governor without any issues, making betting legal.
 The Wyoming Gaming Commission is currently seeking applicants.
 There is no cap to the number of operators that can launch in the state.